+a.
+General

-- a.
-General - The landscape standards of this section take precedence over parking standards found elsewhere in this Ordinance. - b.
+- i.
+The landscape standards of this section take precedence over parking standards found elsewhere in this Ordinance. - b.
 Perimeter Planting - i.
 Surface parking must be screened from view along any lot line abutting a public thoroughfare, excluding and alley, using one of the following landscape buffers: - a).
-Landscape Strip with Shrubs - i).
-A minimum six (6) foot wide landscape strip planted with a continuous row of shrubs and one (1) tree per thirty (30) feet of lot line - ii).
-Shrubs must be of at least a five (5) gallon container size when planted and at least seventy five percent (75%) of all shrubs must be evergreen. - iii).
-Breaks for vehicular and pedestrian access are permitted. - b).
-Landscape Strip with Fence - A minimum six (6) foot wide landscape strip planted with a minimum three (3) foot tall fence and one (1) tree per thirty (30) feet of lot line. - ii).
-Fencing must be generally designed as metal fence panels between masonry pillars and constructed of permanent, durable materials, such as brick, stone, iron, steel, or aluminum. - iii).
-Breaks for vehicular and pedestrian access are permitted.
+Landscape Strip with Shrubs - A minimum six (6) foot wide landscape strip planted with a continuous row of shrubs and one (1) tree per thirty (30) feet of lot line. - Shrubs must be of at least a five (5) gallon container size when planted and at least seventy five percent (75%) of all shrubs must be evergreen.